Content from introduction

 Schematic of a GPR setup

-In this episode, we’ll introduce how to read and visualize a GPR trace from SEG-Y data using Python and the obspy library.
+In this episode we will read and visualize a GPR trace from SEG-Y data using Python and the ObsPy library.
+The aim is rapid inspection for quality control and for building intuition on trace and section appearance prior to any processing.

 PYTHON